 THE WINESETT AWARDS FOR LIBRARY RESEARCH HAVE BEEN CANCELLED FOR THE SPRING 2020 SEMESTER.
-WE APOLOGIZE FOR THIS NEWS AND HOPE TO SEE YOUR WORK DURING THE FALL 2020 - SPRING 2021 ACADEMIC YEAR.
+WE APOLOGIZE FOR THIS NEWS AND HOPE TO SEE YOUR WORK IN THE SPRING 2021 SEMESTER.
 WISHING GRADUATING SENIORS OUR HEARTY CONGRATULATIONS DURING THIS DIFFICULT TIME.

 The Winesett Awards for Library Research recognize creative and original library research completed by Radford University undergraduate students.
 Prizes will be given to the students whose papers or projects best illustrate exemplary use of McConnell Library tools and resources, and the development of information-gathering skills.

 The four winners (two juniors/seniors and two freshmen/sophomores) will each receive an $800 prize, while five finalists will each receive a $100 prize.
 In addition, the winners' works will be published in the Archives of the Winesett Scholars.